-- Program Description: As one of the components of the Family Investment Program, Temporary Cash Assistance (TCA) provides monetary help to needy families with dependent children when available resources do not fully address the families' needs.
+Program Description: As one of the components of the Family Investment Program, Temporary

+Cash Assistance (TCA) provides monetary help to needy families with dependent children when available resources do not fully address the families' needs.
 Some families, who need only short-term assistance, can receive a welfare avoidance grant equivalent to three months of TCA benefits.
-The avoidance grant is paid as a one-time lump sum payment. - Legal Basis: The federal Personal Responsibility and Work Opportunity Reconciliation Act of 1996 and Article 88A of the Laws of Maryland, Sections 5, 44A -53, 62, and 65A.
+The avoidance grant is paid as a one-time lump sum payment.

+Legal Basis: The federal Personal Responsibility and Work Opportunity Reconciliation the Laws of Maryland, Sections 5, 44A - 53, 62, and 65A.